-Motorcycles are designated as personally assigned vehicles.
-Care and maintenance of motorcycles are governed by Greenville Police Department Standard Operating Procedure 17-05-04.
+Motorcycles are designated as personally assigned vehicles and should be cared for in accordance with policy.
 Additionally, Motorcycle Unit officers are responsible for ensuring that maintenance and repairs are conducted in accordance with active service contracts governing those vehicles.

 SEGWAY PERSONAL TRANSPORTER